TheBigBookMan/grad-dip/AWS Skill Builder/Services.md

 	- **Scale up**- increasing the size of the server
 	- **Scale out** - increasing amount of servers
 	- Can set desired capacity for a server and the amount of servers
+- **Service Limit** - serice limits for each account to ensure AWS doesnt run out of services
+	- can boost your service limit contacting Support Center to request service limit increase

 ## Elastic Load Balancer (ELB)
 - Directing traffic